I've been busy traveling for work this past month and have not had a lot of time for baking, but finally I had a chance to bake again.

-Mix all the Levain ingredients together for about 1 minute and cover with plastic wrap.
+Mix all the levain ingredients together for about 1 minute and cover with plastic wrap.
 Let it sit at room temperature for around 7-8 hours or until the starter has doubled.
 I used my proofer set at 83 degrees and it took about 4 hours.

-Add about 3/4’s of the milk called for in the porridge to the dry ingredients in a small pot on your stove, set to low and stir constantly until all the milk is absorbed.
-Add the remainder of the milk and keep stirring until you have a nice creamy and soft porridge.
+Add about 3/4's of the buttermilk called for in the porridge to the dry ingredients in a small pot set to low and stir constantly until all the water is absorbed.
+Add the remainder of the buttermilk and keep stirring until you have a nice creamy and soft porridge.
 Remove from the heat and let it come to room temperature before adding to the dough.
-I put mine in the refrigerator and let it cool quicker
+I put mine in the refrigerator and let it cool quicker.

 Main Dough Procedure

-Mix the flours, and water together in your mixer or by hand until it just starts to come together, maybe about 1 minute.
-Let it rest in your work bowl covered for 20-30 minutes.
-Next add the salt, starter (cut into about 7-8 pieces), and cooled porridge, and mix on low for 4 minutes and speed #2 for another 2 minutes or by hand for about 6 minutes.
+Mix the flours, Harvest Grains and the water for about 1 minute.
+Let the rough dough sit for about 20 minutes to an hour.
+Next add the levain, cooled porridge and salt and mix on low for 4 minutes and speed #2 for another 2 minutes or by hand for about 6 minutes.
 You should end up with a cohesive dough that is slightly tacky but very manageable.
 Remove the dough from your bowl and place it in a lightly oiled bowl or work surface and do several stretch and folds.
 Let it rest covered for 10-15 minutes and then do another stretch and fold.
 Let it rest another 10-15 minutes and do one additional stretch and fold.
-After a total of 1.5 hours place your covered bowl in the refrigerator and let it rest for 12 to 24 hours.
+After a total of 2 hours place your covered bowl in the refrigerator and let it rest for 12 to 24 hours.
 (Since I used my proofer I only let the dough sit out for 1.5 hours before refrigerating).

 Around 45 minutes before ready to bake, pre-heat your oven to 550 degrees F. and prepare it for steam.
 I have a heavy-duty baking pan on the bottom rack of my oven with 1 baking stone on above the pan and one on the top shelf.
 I pour 1 cup of boiling water in the pan right after I place the dough in the oven.